Digital Printing Guide

 - Colours won’t look as bright and vibrant as they do on screen.

 - Newsprint is a relatively low grade of paper.
-The print quality is not as sharp as other kinds of paper that you might be familiar with (magazines, for example), and it’s not as bright white as office paper.
+The print quality is not as sharp as other kinds of paper that you might be familiar with (magazines, for example), and our 55gsm paper is not as bright white as office paper.

 - It’s not possible to print a true deep black.
 Blacks will look more like dark greys in print.

-- Digital printing uses inkjet technology, and there may be fine lines or stripes visible on your newspaper, these can be more noticeable over large areas of flat colour.
+- Digital printing uses a Dry Toner Electrophotography process, similar to laser printing.
+There may be fine lines or stripes visible on your newspaper, these can be more noticeable over large areas of flat colour, and if you’re printing on 80gsm recycled paper.

 This doesn’t mean that your newspaper won’t look good, but it does help to design with newspaper printing in mind.
 We’ve written these guides to help you.